Everyone knows the feeling of having a million and one items on their to-do list.

 - Ugh the bathroom, I don’t even want to use it right now

 Finally, it's time to cook, but there's no food!
-"Make A list," and "Go shopping” are added to the never ending To-Do list.
+"Make A list," and "Go shopping” is added to the never-ending To-Do list.

 On top of that, there's gym, family, and oh yeah, SLEEP!
 Don’t even get me started on hanging out with friends.